TA-Instruments/tadatakit/README.md

 ## Features

-The `tadatakit` library offers a robust suite of features designed to simplify and enhance the way you handle data from TRIOS:tm: JSON Export.
+The `tadatakit` library offers a robust suite of features designed to simplify and enhance the way you handle data from TRIOS :tm: JSON Export.

 - **Dynamic Class Generation:** Automatically generates Python classes from the JSON schema.
 This feature ensures that the data models are always in sync with the latest schema definitions, reducing maintenance overhead and potential for human error.